-This quarter, the distribution of average annualised committed supports has remained consistent with the prior quarter.
+This quarter, the distribution of average annualised committed supports has remained consistent with prior quarters.
 This is the case whether Supported Independent Living (SIL) supports are included or excluded in the figures.

 Slide 30: Committed Supports by Age Band

 A graph shows the comparison between the average annualised committed supports by age band for the current and previous quarter.